Lethja/Newth/CodeBlks/README.md

 ### Long names

-Code::Blocks `.workspace` file extension has more characters then can be stored on a DOS file system which is limited to a maximum of 8 characters and an additional 3 characters for an extension.
+Code::Blocks `.workspace` file extension has more characters than can be stored on a DOS file system which is limited to a maximum of eight characters and an additional three characters for an extension.
 These files have been given a shorter name.
 To fix this: a symbolic link file with the correct name `Newth.workspace` can be made pointing to `Newth.ws`

 Open a terminal/command prompt in the directory containing the `Newth.ws` and run the following: